 Related content

-As a part of their study visit to the relevant institutions in Bosnia and Herzegovina, a group of students from the Northwestern University, Pritzker School of Law, Chicago, USA, visited the Constitutional Court of Bosnia and Herzegovina today
+As part of their study visit to relevant institutions in Bosnia and Herzegovina, a group of students from the Center for Constitutional Studies and Democratic Development, an organization founded by the Faculty of Law of the University of Bologna and the Johns Hopkins University SAIS Europe, visited the Constitutional Court of Bosnia and Herzegovina today